 Keep Plants Out of Reach

-Citrus is commonly used as a deterrent for cats due to the smell being unpleasant to them.
-You can try spraying your plants with a little citrus to keep them from wanting to go anywhere near them.
-Be careful when doing this, the acid in citrus can harm some plants.
-I may also be irritating to your cat’s little nose.
+Citrus is commonly used as a deterrent for cats due to its unpleasant smell.
+You can try spraying your plants with citrus to keep them from wanting to go anywhere near them.
+Be careful since the acid in citrus can harm some plants.
+It may also be irritating to your cat’s little nose.

 Spray Bottle Deterrent